Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: Introduction

 Specifically, this paper makes the following contributions:

-\begin{description}[leftmargin=*] \item[Empirical Study of Modern Agentic Frameworks.]
-We conduct a comprehensive analysis of 409 fixed bugs across five contemporary frameworks, and construct a five-layer component model aligning with agentic abstractions.
-Table~\ref{tab:findings} summarized the key findings of our study.
+\begin{description}[leftmargin=*] \item[Architectural Abstraction for Modern Agentic Frameworks.]
+We propose a five-layer architectural abstraction grounded in a systematic analysis of \datacount fixed bugs across five representative modern agentic frameworks, providing a structured foundation for component-level testing and cross-framework comparison.

 \item[Taxonomies of Agentic Failures.]
-We develop a taxonomy to capture failures unique to agentic frameworks.
-Our study identifies new symptoms such as unexpected execution sequences, user configuration ignored, and incomplete/incorrect traces, which call for the design of domain-specific test oracles.
-Moreover, our root cause taxonomy isolates agent-specific faults, including model-related faults, cognitive context mismanagement, and orchestration faults.
+We develop a taxonomy to capture failures characteristic of modern agentic frameworks, identifying new symptoms such as Unexpected Execution Sequence, User Configuration Ignored, and Incomplete/Incorrect Trace, and isolating agent-specific root causes including Model-Related Fault, Cognitive Context Mismanagement, and Orchestration Fault.

-\item[Study of Bug Triggering Condition and Transferability.]
-We \\ present the first systematic study of bug-triggering conditions of agentic framework bugs.
-By deconstructing triggering scenarios, we identify error-prone factors across element configurations, input patterns, and operations.
-We further explore the cross-framework transferability of these conditions, providing actionable insights for proactive defense and robust benchmarking. \end{description}
+\item[Bug-Triggering Conditions and Transferability.]
+We present \\ the first systematic study of bug-triggering conditions in agentic frameworks, identifying error-prone factors across element configurations, input patterns, and operations.
+We further explore the cross-framework transferability of these conditions, providing actionable insights for proactive defense and robust benchmarking.